SUKI-O/appliedgenomics2025/assignments/assignment2/README.md

 TTGAT
 ```

-- Q1b.
+- Q2b.
 Assume that the maximum number of occurrences of any 3-mer in the actual genome is 4 using the k-mers from Q1a.
 Write one possible genome sequence.
 Note this genome sequence may include sequences that are not supported by the underlying reads (this is the well known read decoherency problem for genome assembly).

-- Q1c.
+- Q2c.
 What would it take to fully resolve the genome?
 [In a few sentences]

-#### Question 2.
-Coverage Analysis [20 pts]
+#### Question 3.
+Kmer Analysis [20 pts]

-Download the reads and reference genome from: [https://github.com/schatzlab/appliedgenomics2024/raw/main/assignments/assignment2/asm.tgz](https://github.com/schatzlab/appliedgenomics2024/raw/main/assignments/assignment2/asm.tgz)
+Download the reads and reference genome from: [https://github.com/schatzlab/appliedgenomics2025/raw/main/assignments/assignment2/asm.tgz](https://github.com/schatzlab/appliedgenomics2025/raw/main/assignments/assignment2/asm.tgz)

 Note we have provided both paired-end and mate-pairs reads (see included README for details).
 Make sure to look at all of the reads for the coverage analysis and kmer analysis, as well as in the assembly.

-- Question 2a.
-How long is the reference genome?
-[Hint: Try `samtools faidx`]
-- Question 2b.
-How many reads are provided and how long are they?
-Make sure to measure each file separately [Hint: Try `FastQC`]
-- Question 2c.
-How much coverage do you expect to have?
-[Hint: A little arthmetic]
-- Question 2d.
-Plot the average quality value across the length of the reads [Hint: Screenshot from `FastQC`].
-Make 4 separate plots: frag1, frag2, mate1, mate2

-#### Question 3.
-Kmer Analysis [20 pts]

 Use `jellyfish` to count the 21-mers in the reads data (all reads should be counted together).
 Make sure to use the "-C" flag to count cannonical kmers, otherwise your analysis will not correctly account for the fact that your reads come from either strand of DNA.